hawaii postcard

 Molokai’s Ultimate Custom Postcards

 Coconut water, coconut oil, coconut milk, coconut vinegar – we are coo coo for coconuts.
-It seems like every time I come back to the US there is another coconut fad that has hit the shelves.
-It always makes me chuckle to myself when I see the beautifully branded coconut water products on the shelves and I think of all of the women in Vietnam, India, and Sri Lanka selling coconuts on the side of the road.
+It seems like every time I come back to the US, there is another coconut fad that has hit the shelves.
+It always makes me chuckle when I see the beautifully branded coconut water products on the shelves, and I think of all of the women in Vietnam, India, and Sri Lanka selling coconuts on the side of the road.
 The kind where someone chops it open right there in front of you and sticks a straw in it – talk about farm to table…that’s the real thing.

 Post-a-Nut – the Ultimate Custom Postcard